 Your customers may respond differently to changes in your email program and you need to figure out what resonates with them the most.
 Testing different elements of your email program is a part of any successful marketing effort.

 Sometimes your competition produces email that connects with their customers.
-Using Inbox Insight, review competitor emails with high read rates and see if there are design elements or offers you can provide your customers.
+Review competitor emails and see if there are design elements or offers you can provide your customers.
 It’s important to keep your finger on the pulse of the competition and trends in your industry to help you fine-tune your email program and improve engagement.